54th New Zealand Parliament: 2023-2024

 In December 2023, the Government repealed several of the previous Labour Government's legislation and policies including the Reserve Bank of New Zealand's dual mandate, the Fair Pay Agreements Act 2022, the Clean Car Discount programme, the Natural and Built Environment Act 2023 and the Spatial Planning Act 2023.
 On 21 December, the Government passed legislation reinstating 90-day work trials.
 In February 2024, the Government repealed the Three Waters reform programme, Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act 2022 and disestablished Te Aka Whai Ora (the Māori Health Authority) under urgency.

 In late March 2024, the Government passed major tax legislation restoring interest deductibility for residential investment property, reducing the bright-line test for residential property to two years, and eliminating depreciation deductions for commercial and industrial buildings.
 The Government also passed legislation requiring electric cars and plug-in hybrids to pay road user charges.
-In mid April 2024, the Government passed the legislation allowing 11 pseudoephedrine cold and flu medicines to be sold without prescriptions from June 2024.
+In April 2024, the Government passed the legislation allowing 11 pseudoephedrine cold and flu medicines to be sold without prescriptions from June 2024.

 In late July 2024, the Government passed legislation reinstating the referendum requirement for Māori wards and constituencies in local councils.
 Councils that had previously established a Māori ward without a referendum are now required to hold a binding poll alongside the 2025 New Zealand local elections or to disestablish them.
 In late August 2024, the Government passed legislation requiring local councils to develop plans for delivering drinking water, wastewater and stormwater services as part of its "Local Water Done Well" programme.

 In September 2024, Parliament passed a private member's bill amending the Fair Trading Act 1986 to ensure that gift cards have a minimum expiry date of three years from their initial purchase.
 The bill was supported by all parties except ACT.
 In mid October 2024, Parliament passed Deborah Russell's private member's bill exempting victims of domestic violence from waiting a mandatory two years to seek a divorce.
-In late October 2024, National-led government passed the resource management legislation easing the "regulatory burden" on the country's farming, mining and other primary industries.
+In late October 2024, National-led government passed the legislation easing the "regulatory burden" on the country's farming, mining and other primary industries.
 In late November 2024, Parliament with cross-party support passed legislation restoring New Zealand citizenship to people born in Samoa between 1924 and 1949, who had been deprived of New Zealand citizenship in 1982.

-On 12 December 2024, Parliament passed the government's legislation introducing its pet bonds for tenants and reinstating 90 day no-cause evictions.
+On 10 December 2024, Parliament passed urgent legislation banning greyhound dogs from being killed while the Government took action to end greyhound racing in New Zealand by July 2026.
+On 12 December, Parliament passed the government's legislation introducing its pet bonds for tenants and reinstating 90 day no-cause evictions.
 On 13 December, Parliament passed the government's legislation reinstating three-strikes laws.
 On 17 December, the Government's contentious Fast-track Approvals Act 2024 passed into law.